How Do Roller Shutters Block Out Noise?

 Materials & Construction

-Keyword cluster: Aluminium roller shutters, steel shutters, dense material, acoustic barrier, sound blocking
+Keyword cluster: Aluminium roller shutters, steel shutters, dense material, acoustic barrier, sound blocking, slat thickness, headbox design

-Roller shutters are typically constructed from dense materials such as aluminium or steel, making them highly effective sound barriers.
-The thickness and density of these materials help prevent sound waves—especially low-frequency traffic or city noise—from passing through.
-Quality construction using these materials is a core feature of noise-reducing roller shutters.
+Roller shutters are typically constructed from dense materials such as aluminium or steel, making them effective sound barriers.
+The thickness and density of these materials help resist sound waves—especially low‑frequency traffic or city noise—from passing through.
+Quality construction (robust slats, rigid headbox, reinforced bottom bar) is central to noise performance.

 Insulation

-Keyword cluster: Foam-filled, insulation, thermal barrier, acoustic insulation, energy savings, sound absorption
+Keyword cluster: Foam‑filled slats, thermal barrier, acoustic insulation, energy savings, sound absorption, polyurethane foam

 Design Features

-Keyword cluster: Precision guides, tight seal, noise minimising, draught protection, air leakage, sound barrier
+Keyword cluster: Precision guides, tight seal, brush inserts, draught protection, air leakage, perimeter sealing, compression profiles

 Installation Techniques

-Keyword cluster: Professional installation, custom fit, acoustic seal, draught exclusion, noise-proofing
+Keyword cluster: Professional installation, custom fit, acoustic seal, draught exclusion, reveal vs face fit, frame overlap

 Secondary Glazing Effect

-Keyword cluster: Secondary glazing, air gap, double glazing effect, additional layer, noise reduction techniques
+Keyword cluster: Secondary glazing, air gap, double glazing effect, decoupling, additional layer, cavity

 When mounted externally, roller shutters often create a secondary glazing effect.
-By establishing an extra layer and leaving an air gap between the shutter and your window, you achieve a similar sound-dampening effect to double glazing—trapping sound in the air pocket and further minimising noise transfer.
+The additional layer and controlled air gap between the shutter and window work together to impede sound transmission—similar in principle to double glazing.

 Benefits of Installing Roller Shutters